 How to overcome Shopify analytics' drawbacks with Admetrics

-Admetrics Data Studio is an all-in-one AI-based marketing platform designed for Shopify-based stores to improve all marketing aspects through accurate data, attribution, and unique insights.
+Admetrics Data Studio is an all-in-one AI-based marketing platform designed for online stores to improve all marketing aspects through accurate data, attribution, and unique insights.
 Below we list a series of features that help DTCs and Shopify-based brands overcome Shopify analytics' limitations.

 Cross-device and cross-browser attribution